Masutangu/Masutangu.github.io/_posts/2019-09-28-data-intensive-note-3.md

 How do indexes work in a multi-version database?
 One option is to have the index simply point to all versions of an object and require an index query to filter out any object versions that are not visible to the current transaction.

-PostgreSQL has optimizations for avoid‐ ing index updates if different versions of the same object can fit on the same page.
+PostgreSQL has optimizations for avoiding index updates if different versions of the same object can fit on the same page.

 Another approach is used in CouchDB, Datomic, and LMDB.
 Although they also use B-trees, they use an append-only/copy-on-write variant that does not overwrite pages of the tree when they are updated, but instead creates a new copy of each modified page.
 Parent pages, up to the root of the tree, are copied and updated to point to the new versions of their child pages.
 Any pages that are not affected by a write do not need to be copied, and remain immutable.